National Library of Romania

-The National Library of Romania (Biblioteca Națională a României) is the national library of Romania.
+The National Library of Romania (Biblioteca Națională a României) is the national library of Romania, located at 22 Unirii Boulevard in central Bucharest.
 It is intended to be the repository of all that is published in Romania.
 The construction cost was €110 million.

 History

 The roots of the library can be found in Saint Sava College library.
-Saint Sava College library was opened in 1859 when 1000 French volumes were archived.
+Saint Sava College library was opened in 1859.
 After the 1859 Union, the library was officially made the national library (Biblioteca Națională, later Biblioteca Centrală - National and Central library, respectively).
 In 1864 the library was renamed Central Library of the State (Biblioteca Centrală a Statului).

 In 1901 all the collections were ceded to the Romanian Academy Library.
 As a result, from 1901 to 1955, the Romanian Academy Library was the national library.
 In 1955, the State Central library was organised, having the attributes of a national library.
 In 1989, after the collapse of the communist regime, the State Central Library was once again renamed to Biblioteca Națională a României.
+From 1949 to 2008, the library occupied the Bucharest Chamber of Commerce Palace.